Fernando Rodney: Cap tilt

-Bow and arrow routine
+Bow and arrow celebration

 Rodney is also known for celebrating a save by pretending to shoot a bow and arrow toward the sky, usually at a point high over center field.
-He started the routine while with the Rays after saving a 1–0 ballgame on April 16, 2012 against their rival, the Boston Red Sox.
+He started the routine while with the Rays after saving a 1–0 ballgame on April 16, 2012, against their rival, the Boston Red Sox.
 It became his tradition after successfully saving each game that season, and soon involved his Rays teammates.
 The infielders would approach the mound to watch Rodney shoot the arrow, and first baseman Carlos Pena would ask him where it had gone, with both theatrically pointing off into the distance as if following its flight.

 In a July 20, 2014 game while pitching for the Seattle Mariners against his former team, the Los Angeles Angels, Rodney did the routine after making the third out to end the eighth inning.
 However, this time he mimicked shooting the arrow at the Angels dugout.
 In the ninth inning after walking Mike Trout on five pitches, Angels player Albert Pujols hit a double, scoring Trout, and mimicked shooting a bow and arrow from second base towards Trout.
 Trout then "shot an arrow" back at Pujols.
 The Angels went on to win 6–5 with a walk-off hit by Grant Green the same inning.
 Mariners broadcaster Dave Sims began calling "shoot that arrow in the sky!" when Rodney recorded a save.

 Personal life

 On June 25, 2018, Rodney became a naturalized United States citizen.
-Rodney lives in Pembroke Pines, Florida.
+Rodney was living in Pembroke Pines, Florida at the time.